danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

         # get all the topics in the database
         topics = Topics.query.all()
         for topic in topics:
-            # for each topic get the all polls that are it's children
+            # for each topic get the all options that are associated with it
             all_polls[topic.title] = {'options': [poll.option.name for poll in Polls.query.filter_by(topic=topic)]}

-        #print(jsonify(json_list=Topics.query.join(Polls).all()))
-        print(all_polls)

         return jsonify(all_polls)
 {% endhighlight %}

-In the POST request, we aren't really doing anything, we just get the JSON the user sent with `request.get_json()` and then return the details back to show us that our API works. request.get_json() is a helper method provided that flask that gets the JSON data from the request and converts it to a python dictionary for us.
-It's similar to calling json.loads on a JSON string.
+In the POST request, we aren't really doing anything, we just get the JSON the user sent with `request.get_json()` and then return the details back to show us that our API works. `request.get_json()` is a helper method provided that flask that gets the JSON data from the request and converts it to a python dictionary for us.
+It's similar to calling json.loads on a JSON string but does some extra things under the hood.

 Earlier, our aim was to return a JSON string containing the poll and various details associated with it.
 This is exactly what we implemented in the GET request.
-To acheive that we queried the database for all the existing Topics and then for each topic we fetched the associated polls (`Polls.query.filter_by(topic=topic)`), after that we appended the results in the format we wanted and then used another flask helper function called `jsonify` to convert the string to JSON. jsonify is also similar to python's json.dumps but it does more for you behind the scenes that pure json.dumps won't do.
+To acheive that we queried the database for all the existing Topics and then for each topic we fetched the associated polls (`Polls.query.filter_by(topic=topic)`), after that we appended the results in the format we wanted and then used another flask helper function called `jsonify` to convert the string to JSON. jsonify is also similar to python's json.dumps but like `request.get_json` it does more than what meets the eye.

 Okay our should work properly but we could still improve it by leveraging the power of SQLAlchemy and using an SQL join statement *But how do you use a join statement when you're not writing raw SQL...Simple use SQLAlchemy*